CreaLogiciel/CreaVideo/index.md

 Upload de la release sur votre seedbox via sftp.
 Planification de vos encodage depuis CreaVideo (choix de la date et l'heure de lancement de l'encodage).

-You can use the [editor on GitHub](https://github.com/ghostshadow83/CreaLogiciel/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown